Each character in the Hamilton Troll series has something to offer young readers. Read about them here. Click on an image to proceed.

 I read the Hamilton Troll series and found them to be inspiring.

-I was asked by the writer to review this book and it is one of very few books for children I have agreed to read and review.
 I found this a delightful tale of a troll who meets a new friend and learns a lesson in how to get over his fears.
 He is also given practical advice on how to protect his home in a storm and how to transplant a plant carefully.
-He wanders the woods helping the animals and giving out hugs and giggling, which is rather nice.
 The Illustrations are beautifully done and the colours are not garish or too bright, which I have found in a lot of modern children’s books.
 However the best bit about this book is the narrative of rhyme which is sophisticated, child oriented and has good rhythm.
 I can imagine reading this to my granddaughter at quite a pace, and keeping her interest with the words and the fine detail in the pictures.
 A very good book for children. – Janette

 The narrative of rhyme is sophisticated, child oriented and has good rhythm.